 How is work assigned to the IT Department?

 Strategies and directives set at director levels trickle down into IT as projects to be executed.
 These projects, when executed and turned into working components that will somehow help the organization meet the strategies and directives once set.

 - Managers request changes to applications and network infrastructure.
 There is an ongoing dialogue between departmental management and the IT group that facilitates change.
 Changes, large or small will either become projects or short-term tasks.

 - End-users request help.
-PC’s break, connectivity of devices needs to occur, new staff are hired, old ones are fired.
-There is a never-ceasing ebb and flow to the needs of end-users.
+PC’s break, connectivity of devices needs to occur, new staff is hired, old ones are fired.
+There are a never-ceasing ebb and flow to the needs of end-users.